 Applications are only accepted through ERAS (Electronic Residency Application Service).
 To be considered for an interview, applicants are strongly encouraged to have the following uploaded to ERAS by September 15, 2019: personal statement, CV, medical school transcript, USMLE transcript and letters of recommendation from at least two clinical faculty.
 All materials must be received by October 1, 2019 to be considered for an interview.

 We interview October through January.
 We offer two interview formats.
-The first is the traditional interview process that occurs on Thursdays.
-Each applicant interviews with our program director, one of our faculty and one of our residents.
+The first is the traditional group interview day that occurs on Thursdays.
+Each applicant interviews with our program director, the Highland Site Director, two of our faculty members and one of our residents.
 The second format is the observational interview that occurs on Wednesdays.
-An applicant spends the morning observing the Labor & Delivery team in the hospital followed by interviews with the program director and one faculty member.
+The applicant spends the morning observing the Labor & Delivery team in the hospital followed by interviews with the program director and one faculty member.
+This is an individual interview day.